MooersLab/jupyterlabcctbxsnips/README.md

 # jupyterlabcctbxsnips

-This readme file serves this GitHub site and three others:
+This readme file serves this GitHub site and three others: [jupyterlabcctbxsnipsplus](), [jupyterlabpymolsnips](), and [jupyterlabpymolsnipsplus]().

 ## Introduction

-The PyMOL is a popular molecular graphics program, CCTBX is the computational crystallography toolbox, and JuptyerLab is a Integrated Development Environment (IDE) for editing Jupyter Notebooks.
+The PyMOL is a powerful and popular molecular graphics program, CCTBX is the Computational Crystallography Toolbox that is the open-source part of the Phenix project, and JuptyerLab is a Integrated Development Environment (IDE) for editing Jupyter Notebooks.
 These electronic notebooks are useful for exploring new software, writing tutorials, and documenting computational work.
-The purpose of this site is to prompt the use of PyMOL and CCTBX together in Juptyer Notebooks.
+The purpose of this site is to support the use of PyMOL and CCTBX together in Juptyer Notebooks.
-The comptuational work is supported by snippet libraries for PyMOL and CCTBX that depend on the jupyterlab-snippets-multimenus extension.
+The comptuational work is supported by snippet libraries for PyMOL and CCTBX.
+The snippet libraries depend on the jupyterlab-snippets-multimenus extension.

-The first section below describes five ways to install these three pacakges so that they can play together.
+The first section below describes five ways to install these three packages so that they can play together.
 There may be more ways.
-Please post an issue if you want to share another way.
+Please post an issue if you want to share another approach.
 Please post an issue if one of the ways below changes.
+Of course, as per the License, use at your own risk.

+There are other approaches like Binder and Collab that are good for demonstrations, but their limitations will hinder your productivity.
+They are not long-term solutions.

 ## Five ways to install of PyMOL, CCTBX, and Jupyter